Cape anchovy, other small fishes

 South African coastal waters

-Although all penguins are protected from hunting and egg collecting, many, including the blackfooted, face threats from oil pollution, habitat loss, introduced predators and overfishing.
+We can help African penguins in the wild by protecting the ocean habitats these animals depend upon—and by choosing ocean-friendly seafood.
+Although all penguins are protected from hunting and egg collecting, many, including the African, face threats from oil pollution, habitat loss, introduced predators and overfishing.